Highly Specialized & Personalized Care for Children with Asthma

 UH Rainbow Babies & Children's Hospital is part of an asthma research network called the Precision Interventions for Severe and/or Exacerbation Prone Asthma or PrecISE Network.
 It's an innovative network funded by the National Institutes of Health.
 As a member of this research group, our pediatric asthma specialists study innovative therapies to help patients who are unable to control the disease with standard therapies.
 This includes novel treatments like biological medications or biologics – which are new medications given by injection with promising results for severe asthma.

 Our physicians also conduct other research studies to study novel treatments and devices for children and adults with asthma.
-We believe providing our patients with opportunities to participate in research is a very important part of our program, giving our patients access to exciting new therapies.
-Please ask your child's doctor or health care provider what studies might be right for you, or call our clinical research team at 216-844-7927.
+We believe providing our patients with opportunities to participate in asthma clinical trials is a very important part of our program, giving our patients access to exciting new therapies.
+Please ask your child's doctor or health care provider what studies might be right for you.